Your home as an investment

 How could buying a home fit into your investment plan?

 Buying a home can be an important part of your financial plan.
-Like any investmentInvestment An item of value you buy to get income or to grow in value.+ read full definition, there are benefits and risks.
+Like any investment, there are benefits and risks.
 It can be a valuable investment, but your home shouldn’t be the only part of your long-term financial plan.

 Consider how purchasing a home fits into your whole investment portfolio by learning about the different types of investments.
 Your investment mix should be a good match to your long-term goals, risk tolerance, and time horizon.